beingabhi007/beingabhi007/README.md

 Here are some ideas to get you started:

 ### 🔭 I’m currently working on MERN Stack and playing with API's, in my past projects i have dealed with Html, CSS, React, Twitter Bootstrap, PHP, Firebase, mySqlDB , MongoDB etc.
+### I'm 20 years old Self-taught Full-stack developer from the India.
 ### 🏃 I’m team player who values collaboration, innovation and inclusion.
 ### 🤔 I’m able to work with minimal supervision.
 ### ⚡️ I’m ready to take up new technical challenges.